idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 The older version, Transit XV used the PXF extension for packages.
 You should be able to ask for a PPF file instead, in the unlikely event you receive a PXF package.

-### Memsource Cloud
+### Memsource

-CafeTran can handle MXLIFF files that you download from your own [Memsource](https://www.memsource.com/) translator account (both Personal Edition and 1+ Freelancer Edition) or those you are allowed to download from an account enabled by a translation agency on a project basis (some clients/accounts seem to disable the download feature).
+CafeTran can handle MXLIFF files that you download from your own [Memsource](https://www.memsource.com/) translator account or those you are allowed to download from an account enabled by a translation agency on a project basis (some clients/accounts seem to disable the download feature).

 **Translation status:**